LoveNui/EMR-AWS-APACHE-SPARK/Readme.md

 ### **Conclusion**

-So solution 2 may not be ideal for this usecase which take us to solution 2.
+Though AWS lamda function has many advantages and cost savings its is not an ideal solution for this usecase, which takes us to solution 2.

-## **Solution 2: Data processing in [amazon EMR](https://aws.amazon.com/emr/) with spark and hadoop and uploading the data in [amazon S3 bucket](https://aws.amazon.com/s3/).**
+## **Solution 2: Data processing in [amazon EMR](https://aws.amazon.com/emr/) with [apache spark](https://aws.amazon.com/big-data/what-is-spark/) with data in [amazon S3 bucket](https://aws.amazon.com/s3/).**

+Apache Spark is an open-source, distributed processing system used for big data workloads.
+It utilizes in-memory caching, and optimized query execution for fast analytic queries against data of any size.
+Amazon EMR is the industry-leading cloud big data platform for data processing, interactive analysis, and machine learning using open source frameworks such as Apache Spark.

 The main parts of this architecture we discuss are (Figure 2):